Who Am I?

 For more information, refer to the associated ADDRFILE.HLP and README.TXT files which can be found in the .ZIP file.

 What is FedSoft?
 FedSoft is a fictitious company.
 I do not own a company, neither am I thinking of owning a company.
-However, every Windows software which uses the Windows Registry needs to specify a company and a product name under the key HKEY_CURRENT_USER\SOFTWARE or HKEY_LOCAL_MACHINE\SOFTWARE.
+However, any Windows software which uses the Windows Registry needs to specify a company and a product name under the key HKEY_CURRENT_USER\SOFTWARE or HKEY_LOCAL_MACHINE\SOFTWARE.
 For this purpose I invented the name “FedSoft” and this name remained as the name of the company developing this software.
 For more information about me (=FedSoft), please have a look at my CV.

 Is this software freeware or shareware?
 ADDRFILE is freeware for those who cannot afford to pay money for personal usage of such a program.
 However, those who can afford to pay 12 USD or those who want to use this program in a commercial environment need to get a valid and permanent licence.